NJ Credit Card Theft, Credit Card Forgery & Credit Card Fraud Scheme

 a.
 Using a Credit Card Knowing it was Revoked, Forged or Expired

 N.J.S.A.
 2C:21-6(d) addresses use of unauthorized or improper credit cards.
-In this regard, the fraud law prohibits use of a credit card which “is forged, expired or revoked.”A violation of this provision of the New Jersey Credit Card Law is a third degree crime.
+In this regard, the fraud law prohibits the use of a credit card which “is forged, expired or revoked.”A violation of this provision of the New Jersey Credit Card Law is a third-degree crime.
 Four (4) elements must be established by the prosecutor in order to obtain a conviction under this law: (1) the accused must have intended to defraud the issuer or someone providing goods or services; (2) the credit card must have been used to defraud; (3) the card used was forged, expired or revoked; and (4) the accused had knowledge of the defect in the card.
-Lack of knowledge concerning the falsity of the card is obviously a major area for defense and a criminal lawyer at our firm will insure that the prosecutor establishes knowledge and/or that the charge is dismissed.
+Lack of knowledge concerning the falsity of the card is obviously a major area for defense and a criminal lawyer at our firm will ensure that the prosecutor establishes knowledge and/or that the charge is dismissed.

 b.
 Representing to be Cardholder When Not Having Authority